HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 - Our transparent process of evidence based decision making for safe, effective and lowest net cost drug coverage is expanding into new drug classes.

-Along with the state of Oregon, we operate the NW Drug Purchasing Consortium.
+Along with the state of Oregon, we operate the NW Prescription Drug Consortium.
 We combine our two states’ prescription drug purchasing to lower the overall prices of drugs for our members.
-The NW Drug Consortium currently oversees administration of about $700 million pharmacy spending annually for over 1 million members.
+The consortium currently oversees administration of about $700 million pharmacy spending annually for over 1 million members.

-Our NW Drug Consortium is always soliciting new members by responding to requests for proposals as part of an ongoing quest to increase the size of our drug purchasing pool.
+Our consortium is always soliciting new members by responding to requests for proposals as part of an ongoing quest to increase the size of our drug purchasing pool.